SandeepReddyVanga/CleaningDataProject/README.md

 5) Finally, Tidy data containing Average of each variable for each activity and each subject is obtained.

-The tidy data is stored to disk in the same path as raw data directory path named "tidy_data.txt"
+The tidy data is stored to disk named as "tidy_data.txt" in the same path as raw data directory path